emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-event.md

 The date at which the event starts.

 ## End Date (optional)
-- The date at which the event ends.
+- The date at which the event ends;
 - If this is not provided, it is taken for granted that the event only happens on one day.

 ## City